Chapter 5 of 11

 Strangler Fig Migration Approach

-1. Identify the Boundary: Find a clear module that can be extracted (e.g., notification system, search, billing).
+1. Identify the Boundary: Find a clear module that can be extracted (e.g., notification system, search, billing, image processing).
+The best candidates have well-defined inputs and outputs, minimal shared state, and the highest pain-to-effort ratio.

-5. Remove the Old Code: Once validated, delete the corresponding code from the monolith.
+5. Remove the Old Code: Once validated at 100% traffic for at least 2 weeks, delete the corresponding code from the monolith.
+Leaving dead code in the monolith creates confusion and maintenance burden.

 Start with the Highest-Pain Module

-Don't extract services randomly.
-Start with the module causing the most pain: the one that crashes most often, scales worst, or blocks the most people.
+Do not extract services randomly.
+Start with the module causing the most pain: the one that crashes most often, scales worst, blocks the most people, or requires the most specialized technology.
 Maximum ROI on migration effort.
+A common first extraction is the notification system--it has clear boundaries, high independent load, and little shared state with the core domain.

 Team Scaling: The Spotify Model